danaikorre/dsmanufacturing.github.io/course_content/tutorials.md

 <p>&nbsp;</p>

 ***

 <p>&nbsp;</p>

 <a name = "1-1c"></a>
 ### Tutorial1-1c Basic Charts

-This exercise uses data from National Records Scotland's 2019 population estimate and the time series data
+This exercise uses data from National Records Scotland's 2019 population estimates[^1] and the time series data

 Activity 1: 15min
   * Within your groups -